scorbo2/imageviewer/README.md

-# imageviewer
+# ImageViewer

-This is "imageviewer", a 100% Java music player with a UI written in Java Swing.
+This is "ImageViewer", a 100% Java image viewer with a UI written in Java Swing.

 ![ImageViewer](imageviewer.jpg "ImageViewer")